senisioi/processing-glvideo/README.md

 ### Linux

-Install the GStreamer 1.x software from your distribution's repositories.
-The actual packages might be named differently between distributions, but you want the the equivalents of:

-`gstreamer1.0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-gst-plugins-bad` and either `gstreamer1.0-ffmpeg` or `gstreamer1.0-libav`

-Things might not work if the gstreamer version is too recent so it's better to just compile it from scratch.
+If you already compiled gstreamer from scratch, no need to install any other packages.
+Install the GStreamer 1.x software from your distribution's repositories might not work, especially if the gstreamer version is too recent.
+It is always better to just compile it from scratch.
 You could encounter crashes, the video might not run slick or even the following error:
 ```
 OpenGL error 1282 at bot endDraw()
 ```

 Additional plugins, such as `omx` or `vaapi`, could additionally unlock hardware-accelerated decoding, but it is advised to install those from the source.
+The actual packages from the repositories are:
+`gstreamer1.0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-gst-plugins-bad` and either `gstreamer1.0-ffmpeg` or `gstreamer1.0-libav`